Dedication & Preface

 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

 Jesus was the fullest expression of what Christ had always been doing — indwelling human vessels, speaking through them, working through them.
 The difference is that in Jesus there was no mixture.
 No divided occupancy.
-The Word filled the vessel completely.
-Without measure.
+The Word filled the yielding vessel completely.

 But there is another spirit that works the same way.
 And he has been occupying vessels just as long.